Hallstatt: Tourism

+Hallstatt's tourism began in the 19th century but greatly increased after it was named a UNESCO World Heritage Site in 1997.
+It became popular among East Asian tourists in 2006 when it was featured on a South Korean television show.

+Social media images of Hallstatt, captioned "the most Instagrammable town in the world", went viral in Eastern and Southeastern Asia.
+In 2013, it was rumored in China to be the model for the movie Frozen's Arendelle village.
+Filmmakers have said the village was based on research done in Norway and Canada, not in Austria, but the rumors increased daytourist visits.

+Notable places

+Hallstatt has several tourist sites.
+These include:

+Hallstatt Skywalk: Hallstatt Skywalk, also known as the "World Heritage View", offers a panorama of the UNESCO World Heritage Site.
+Located 360 meters above Hallstatt, the platform overlooks the village, Lake Hallstatt and the surrounding Dachstein Alps.

+Hallstatt Ossuary (Beinhaus): Located in St. Michael's Chapel, the Ossuary is a cultural monument comprising more than 1,200 human skulls, 600 of which are artistically painted with symbols, names and dates.
+The tradition of painting skulls and preserving bones began due to limited burial space in the village.

+Hallstatt Museum and Excavations: The Hallstatt Museum covers the ancient history of the region, especially its role in the salt trade.
+It features artifacts from the Hallstatt culture, dating back to the Bronze and Iron Ages, including tools, weapons and burial objects.
+The museum also covers the archaeological excavations in the nearby area that reveal the complex society of the Hallstatt civilization.

+Overtourism by day visitors

 The problems and opportunities of greatly-increased tourism in Hallstatt were covered by The Washington Post in August 2019.
-Halstatt's tourism began in the 19th century but greatly increased after it was named a UNESCO World Heritage Site in 1997.
-It became popular among East Asian tourists in 2006 when it was featured on a South Korean television show.

-Social media images of Hallstatt, captioned "the most Instagrammable town in the world," went viral in Southeast Asia.
-A replica was planned and then built in China in 2011 in Huizhou, Guangdong province, Hallstatt's twin town.
-In 2013 it was rumored in China to be the model for the movie Frozens Arendelle village.
-By 2017 local churches were employing bouncers to prevent services being disrupted by tourists.
-In 2020 the town had a population of 780, and estimates of 10,000 to nearly 30,000 tourists per day, primarily via bus tours which bring tourists briefly into the town for photo opportunities, then quickly move on.
+By 2017, local churches were employing bouncers to prevent services being disrupted by tourists.
+In 2020, the town had a population of 780, and estimates of 10,000 to nearly 30,000 tourists per day, primarily via bus tours which bring tourists briefly into the town for photo opportunities, then quickly move on.

-Hallstatt's economy depends on tourism, but according to locals the day-visitors drive away tourists who would stay longer.
+Tourism is important to Hallstatt's economy, but according to locals the day-visitors drive away tourists who would stay longer.
 Hallstatt became the prime example of overtourism in Austria and led to controversies around limiting the number of tourists.
 The Austrian Public Broadcasting Organization made multiple documentaries about the situation.

-The town in 2020 focused on "quality" tourism.
-From fall 2020 there will be assigned time slots for tour buses to cope with the problem.
-The arrivals will be limited to 54 per day, which is about half of the current number.
-Buses with an overnight booking in the town will receive preference.
+In 2020, the town focused on "quality" tourism.
+Starting in autumn 2020 there were assigned time slots for tour buses to cope with the problem.
+Arrivals were limited to 54 per day, about half of the previous number allowed.
+Buses with an overnight booking in the town received preference.

+In 2023 locals protested against overtourism.
+In May, two fences were built to prevent tourists from stopping to take selfies; they were removed after "a backlash" on social media.
+In August, protesters blocked the entrance to a tunnel through which buses pass to enter the town.
+The mayor announced plans to reduce the number of buses allowed by another one-third.